bluesky/bluesky/doc/source/metadata.rst

 would override the individual 'purpose' metadata from the plan, marking all three as purpose=test.

-If you define your own plans it is best practice have them take a keyword only argument ``md=None``.
+If you define your own plans, it is best practice have them take a keyword only argument ``md=None``.
 This allows the hard-coded meta-data to be over-ridden
 later: